Pap and HPV Testing

 What are the limitations of cervical cancer screening?

-Like any screening test, cervical cancer screening is not completely accurate.
+Although cervical cancer screening tests are highly effective, they are not completely accurate.
 Sometimes a patient can be told that she has abnormal cells when the cells are actually normal (a false-positive result), or she can be told that her cells are normal when in fact there is an abnormality that was not detected (a false-negative result).

 The screening intervals in the 2012 guidelines are intended to minimize the harms caused by treating abnormalities that would never progress to cancer while also limiting false-negative results that would delay the diagnosis and treatment of a precancerous condition or cancer.
 With these intervals, if an HPV infection or abnormal cells are missed at one screen, chances are good that abnormal cells will be detected at the next screening exam, when they can still be treated successfully.

 Moyer VA, on behalf of the U.S. Preventive Services Task Force.
 Screening for Cervical Cancer: U.S. Preventive Services Task Force Recommendation Statement.
-Annals of Internal Medicine 2012.[PubMed Abstract]
+Annals of Internal Medicine 2012; 156(12):880-891.[PubMed Abstract]

 Saslow D, Solomon D, Lawson HW, et al. American Cancer Society, American Society for Colposcopy and Cervical Pathology, and American Society for Clinical Pathology screening guidelines for the prevention and early detection of cervical cancer.
-CA: A Cancer Journal for Clinicians 2012.[PubMed Abstract]
+CA: A Cancer Journal for Clinicians 2012; 62(3):147-172.[PubMed Abstract]